zgsrc/fincal/README.md

     calendar.areMarketsOpenNow();
     calendar.areMarketsOpenAt([date], [extended]);

+    // Examples
+    calendar.areMarketsOpenOn("next monday");
+    calendar.areMarketsOpenOn({ year: 2015, month: 1, day: 1 });
+    calendar.areMarketsOpenAt("Sep 1st, 2015 8:35am", true);
+    calendar.areMarketsOpenAt(new Date("December 17, 1995 03:24:00"));
+    calendar.areMarketsOpenAt(calendar.here("Sep 1st, 2015 8:35am"));

 #### Parameters

 ##### date
 > Flexible-format anchor date for the calculation.
 When optional and omitted, calls use currentTime().
+Absolute datetime formats are converted to the local timezone of the calendar.
+Relative datetime formats are interpreted as in the local timezone of the calendar.

 > Value can be: